 The provider also offers a full-fledged, zero commitment 24 hours free trial for its new users, Along with that, there is also a 14-day refund policy, so we can safely assume that BolehVPN is quite inclined to offer a customer-friendly service with loads of facilitation, and it certainly is not greedy at all.

 Payment methods include crypto payments which are an added plus.

-NordVPN now offers more than 5000 servers, PureVPN does more than 2000, but BolehVPN has just 35 and that too in just 12 countries worldwide.
+NordVPN now offers more than 5000 servers, while these numbers are pretty higher than PureVPN servers which offers 300,000+ IPs and 2000+ servers and Surfshark VPN which offers 800+ servers.
+But on contrary to these giants, BolehVPN has just 35 and that too in just 12 countries worldwide.